-At each checkpoint (approximately every 10-15k) there will be varying facilities available to you, including an additional water supply if you are low on water.
+At each checkpoint (approximately every 10-15k) there will be varying facilities available to you, additional water is available but please bring your own bottle.

 During the event there will be points where you can buy refreshments however we would strongly advise you to bring your own supplementary snacks as well.

 The route is a mix of tarmac paths and gravel and loose stone trails with the majority of the trek taking place on canal paths.
 We suggest light weight waterproof walking shoes for these types of surfaces, but you may find it useful to try different types of foot wear during your training to see what suits you best.